HarshTheSharma/dockerC/README.md

 # cppdocker
-docker config for cpp using gcc
+docker config for cpp/c using g++/gcc